Entropy (information theory)

 where $\Sigma$ denotes the sum over the variable's possible values.
 The choice of base for $\log$, the logarithm, varies for different applications.
 Base 2 gives the unit of bits (or "shannons"), while base e gives "natural units" nat, and base 10 gives units of "dits", "bans", or "hartleys".
 An equivalent definition of entropy is the expected value of the self-information of a variable.

 The concept of information entropy was introduced by Claude Shannon in his 1948 paper "A Mathematical Theory of Communication", and is also referred to as Shannon entropy.
 Shannon's theory defines a data communication system composed of three elements: a source of data, a communication channel, and a receiver.
 The "fundamental problem of communication" – as expressed by Shannon – is for the receiver to be able to identify what data was generated by the source, based on the signal it receives through the channel.
-Shannon considered various ways to encode, compress, and transmit messages from a data source, and proved in his famous source coding theorem that the entropy represents an absolute mathematical limit on how well data from the source can be losslessly compressed onto a perfectly noiseless channel.
+Shannon considered various ways to encode, compress, and transmit messages from a data source, and proved in his source coding theorem that the entropy represents an absolute mathematical limit on how well data from the source can be losslessly compressed onto a perfectly noiseless channel.
 Shannon strengthened this result considerably for noisy channels in his noisy-channel coding theorem.